awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-templates.md

 1. Create a `.zip` archive of `opsworks_cookbooks` named `opsworks_cookbooks.zip`, and then upload the file to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 For simplicity, [make the archive public](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingPermissionsonanObject.html)\.
 Record the archive's URL for later use\.
 You can also store your cookbooks in a private Amazon S3 archive or in other repository types\.
 For more information, see [Cookbook Repositories](workingcookbook-installingcustom-repo.md)\.

+   Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

 **Note**
 For simplicity, this example adds a hardcoded error message to the template\.
-To change it, you must modify the template and reinstall the cookbook\.
-To give yourself greater flexibility, you can define a default custom attribute for the error string in the custom cookbook's `customize.rb` attribute file and assign the value of that attribute to `ErrorDocument 500`\.
+To change it, you must modify the template and [reinstall the cookbook](workingcookbook-installingcustom-enable-update.md)\.
+To give yourself greater flexibility, you can [define a default custom attribute](cookbooks-101-opsworks-attributes.md) for the error string in the custom cookbook's `customize.rb` attribute file and assign the value of that attribute to `ErrorDocument 500`\.
 For example, if you name the attribute `[:apache][:custom][:error500]`, the corresponding line in `apache2.conf.erb` would then look something like the following:

 ```
 ...